-- 1. as "Voting" to be voted on by the NCWM membership (indicated with a "V" after the item number in the agenda); - 2. as "Informational" to be further studied and developed by the Committee (indicated with an "I" after the item number in the agenda); - 3. as "Withdrawn" to be no longer considered by the Committee (indicated with a "W" after the item number in the agenda).
+- 1. as "Voting" these are items proposed for a vote by the NCWM membership and are indicated with a "V" after the item number in the agenda; - 2. as "Informational" these are items which require further study, comment, and development and are indicated with an "I" after the item number in the agenda; or - 3. as "Withdrawn" these are items which will no longer be considered by the Committee and are indicated with a "W" after the item number in the agenda.